 Roles in Digestion

 In horses, several bacteria are involved in digestion.
-Firmicutes and Fibrobacteres aid in the digestion of cellulose while Bacteriodes break down pectins and glycans such as hemicellulose.
+Firmicutes and the Fibrobacteres phylum primarily digest cellulose while Bacteroidetes break down pectins and glycans as well as hemicellulose.

-Yeast species, such as Saccharomyces boulardii, and fungi also aid in digestion and nutrient assimilation.
+Yeast strains, such as Saccharomyces boulardii, and fungi also aid in digestion and nutrient assimilation.

 Microorganisms in the gut are also involved in the synthesis of important nutrients including vitamin K and B vitamins such as folate.